-The SRA Code of Conduct 2011 Section 1B (1.22) requires Solicitors to operate a Complaints Handling Procedure and to ensure that clients are told whom to approach in the event of any problem with the service provided by Solicitors.
+The SRA Standards and Regulations require Solicitors to operate a Complaints Handling Procedure and to ensure that clients are told whom to approach in the event of any problem with the service provided by Solicitors.
 Clients are entitled to request a copy of the Firm’s Complaints Handling Procedure.

 This is Mercers’ Complaints Handling Procedure.

 At the beginning of every matter, the Fee Earner and Supervising Partner will ensure that the client knows who is dealing with his or her matter and receives information on what to do if unhappy with any aspect of the service received.
 Initially, you should talk with the person responsible for the day to day handling of your work and/or the Partner with overall responsibility for it (the Supervising Partner) who will try to resolve any problems quickly.
 They will also explain what other courses of action are open to you.
 It is hoped that any problems, particularly if they are reported early, will be resolved at this level.

 If the complaint cannot be resolved satisfactorily at Level 1, the complaint should be referred to the Client Relations Partner, Paul Stott, who will investigate the complaint and endeavour to resolve it.
 The procedure will be as follows:-